BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Cons for Progressives

-• Delays the implementation of these procedural reforms until after the 2026 election, meaning any potential benefits to government transparency will not be realized for several years.
+• Delays the implementation of these transparency and procedural updates until after the November 2026 election, leaving the current system in place for several more years.

 Pros for Conservatives